shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

    - End stops are not applicable
 2. PID Tuning is REQUIRED, just like with your Prusa factory firmware.
 Once you hit Save Config, copy paste the values at the bottom of your printer.cfg into the relevant upper sections.

 ## Step 5.
-Customize PrusaSlicer for Klipper
+Customize PrusaSlicer for Klipper (DO NOT PRINT UNTIL COMPLETING STEP 6!!)
 1. Add MK3.5 printer to PrusaSlicer configuration from the Configuration Wizard
 2. Add custom printer in the Configuration Wizard, use whatever name you like.
    - Firmware Type = Klipper